What’s in a Green Tea Shot: Easy Recipe & Ingredients Guide

 Drop several ice cubes into the shaker until it reaches halfway full.
 I close the top securely to avoid any liquid escaping during the process.
 Give everything a good shake for ten to fifteen seconds until combined.

-The mixture should feel icy cold when you touch the shaker exterior.
-This chilling step ensures your mocktail tastes refreshing instead of room temperature.
+The mixture should feel icy cold when you touch the exterior of the shaker.
+This chilling step ensures your mocktail tastes refreshing rather than room-temperature.

 Step 3: Pour into Shot Glasses